Module 5 has 11 months of requirements which will help you to select a specialty and acquire the credentials needed to apply for residency.

 • Radiation Oncology: Transitional Year or Medicine Prelim

 What is a SubI ?

 A sub I is a course which allows you to demonstrate your ability to manage patients.
-This requirement can be fulfilled by taking EMR308 (Emergency Medicine), MED400 (Sub-internship in Medicine) or FAM(Sub-Internship in Family Medicine), PED300
+This requirement can be fulfilled by taking EMR308 (Emergency Medicine), MED400 (Sub-internship in Medicine) or FAM400(Sub-Internship in Family Medicine), PED300

 (Sub-internship in Pediatrics).